Greatest NBA Small Forwards of All Time

-Bottom line: Bernard King's career stands out as one of the more "what if" NBA moments of all time.
+Bernard King's career stands out as one of the more "what if" NBA legacies of all time.

 King was one of the most talented scorers to ever step on a basketball floor.
 His career average of 22.5 points was done while King played through a persistent cocaine addiction, sexual assault arrests and what should have been multiple career-ending injuries.

 We can only imagine what King could have done on the basketball floor without his drug addiction and troubled personal life.

 20. Gus Johnson

 Born: Dec.
 13, 1938 (Akron, Ohio)

 Died: April 29, 1987 (age 49, Akron, Ohio)